ukjhsa/ADEF/README.md

 ```

 Explanation:

 1. create the directory for building, suppose it is named `build`.
 1. change the path to it.
 1. configure and generate generator from the root CMakeLists.txt.

 or specify the generator like
-- type `cmake -G "MinGW Makefiles" ..` to use MinGW to build
+- type `cmake -G "MinGW Makefiles" ..` to use Makefiles with MinGW to build
 - type `cmake -G "CodeBlocks - MinGW Makefiles" ..` to use [Code::Bolcks](http://www.codeblocks.org/) with MinGW to build

 ##### cmake-gui